INNVTV/NetCore-Clean-Architecture/README.md

 # WebClients
 UI client(s) that connect to CoreServices via REST API.
 Visual Studio Code projects.

+**Note:** It is recommened that you break WebClients out into seperate repositiores and build systems so they can be managed seperatly and connect to various enviornments that CoreServices is running on.

 # TaskClients
 Background tasks hosted as workers that connect to CoreServices via gRPC.
 Visual Studio Code projects.

+**Note:** It is recommened that you break TaskClients out into seperate repositiores and build systems so they can be managed seperatly and connect to various enviornments that CoreServices is running on.

 ## Core.Services
 Main entry point.
 Headless implementation allows you to swap out interfaces between Consoles, Tests, WebApi's and WebApps.
 Includes Core.Common, Core.Application and Core.Domain Projects and wraps them into a gateway for access by the clients.